open-cloud/open-cloud.github.io.old/0_overview.md

 * **Role:** A set of privileges granted to a User in the context of some set of objects.

-* **RootPrivilege:** By virtue of having a User account bound to some home Site, a User implicitly has root privilege, with one of the following roles:
+* **RootPrivilege:** By virtue of having a User account, every User implicitly has root privilege at one of two levels:

   - **Admin:** Read/write access to all objects.

-  - **Default:** Read/write access to this User (with the exception of being able to change their home Site), read access to all objects associated with the home Site, and the right to enumerate (list) all Users, Sites, Deployments, and Nodes in the system.
+  - **Default:** Read/write access to this User (with the exception of being able to change their home Site); read access to all objects associated with the User's home Site; and the right to list all Users, Sites, Deployments, and Nodes in the system.

 * **SitePrivilege:** A binding of a User to a Role in the context of a particular Site, which implies the Role applies to all Nodes,